 These initiatory grades are known from frescoes in the Santa Prisca Mithraeum in Rome and the mosaic pavement of the Felicissimus Mithraeum in Ostia.
 But "Nymphus" (which translates to "male bride" or "bridgegroom") and "Heliodromus" are words of unclear meaning, and all the grades remain full of mystery.

-The Christian author Tertullian sheds some light on intitiation to the third level, "Soldier," in a treatise about Christians refusing crowns in military service.
+The Christian author Tertullian sheds some light on intitiation to the third level, "Soldier," in a treatise about Christians refusing crowns in military service (On the Soldier's Crown 15).
 He notes that a Soldier of Mithras, during his initiation in some gloomy cave, is presented with a crown at sword-point.
-He refuses it, saying that Mithras is his crown, and he never wears a crown after that.4
+He refuses it, saying that Mithras is his crown, and he never wears a crown after that.

 It is probable that each Mithraic temple and community was presided over by one or more Fathers.
 But the initiates of Mithraism, even in the highest ranks, were not professional priests.
 Their monument attest that they remained active members of the secular world.

-- Marvin E. Meyer, The Ancient Mysteries: A Sourcebook of Sacred Texts (U of Pennsylvania Press, 1999).
+- Meyer, Marvin W., The Ancient Mysteries: A Sourcebook of Sacred Texts (University of Pennsylvania Press, 1999).

-- Payam Nabarz, The Mysteries of Mithras: The Pagan Belief that Shaped the Christian World (Inner Traditions, 2005).
+- Nabarz, Payam, The Mysteries of Mithras: The Pagan Belief That Shaped the Christian World .